markmcspadden/reposcout/service/README.md

 Yes.
 There are actually tests.
 Run them using `rake test`.

+## TODOs

+There are lots, but most notable is to try and move the score computation out of the service and to somewhere else.
+(Maybe BigQuery.
+Maybe another language.)
+It currently can't handle the computation for the top 10 repos by activity.

 ## Confesions

 Like all "small rack apps" there is too much hand-rolled-ness here for my liking.
 Part of it was due to my first stab at the Sequel library.
 Part of it is just the nature of small rack apps.